 Place the mozzarella cheese and cream cheese in a microwave safe bowl and microwave for 1 minute.
 Stir and microwave for 30 seconds to 1 minute more.
 Scrape the cheese into a food processor with the egg and process until smooth.

 Add the dry ingredients and process until a dough forms.
 It is very sticky!
-Scrape onto a piece of cling film and place into the freezer.
+If it's too sticky to handle, let it cool for a few minutes.

 When oven is ready, remove the hamburger bun dough from the freezer and divide into 5 equal pieces.
 Lightly oil hands and roll each portion into a ball.
-Drop onto the parchment paper and gently flatten slightly with hand.
+Drop onto the parchment paper and gently flatten slightly with your hand, while still retaining a domed shape.
 (You will have to experiment with how much to flatten because it's hard to explain accurately.)